virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ##Handling Custom Errors

 The Cloud Scripting engine provides functionality to handle custom errors.
-These possible errors should be described within a separate `errorHandlers` block.
-The errors handling is related to the action result codes.
-You can locate these codes within the <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.
+These possible errors should be described within a separate *errorHandlers* block.
+The errors handling is related to the action result codes that can be located within the <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.
 Therefore, you can predefine a message text that will be displayed in case of an error occurrence.

-There is a number of predefined pop-up windows, which emerge while custom errors are being handled:
+There are a number of predefined pop-up windows that emerge while custom errors are being handled:

 - `info` - *information* pop-up window